Membership

 X

-Lodging (2 nights) will be provided for the lead authors of the 1st and 2nd place winning teams to attend the ITE International Annual Meeting and Exhibition August 13-16, 2023, in Portland, OR.
+Lodging (2 nights) will be provided for the lead authors of the 1st and 2nd place winning teams to attend the ITE International Annual Meeting and Exhibition August 10-13, 2025, in Orlando, FL.

 X